 Les Amis is Singapore’s longest-running three-Michelin-starred restaurant, known for classic French haute cuisine executed with perfect precision.
 Its extensive wine list and elegant dining room create an atmosphere of timeless elegance.

-Menus range from $450 to $600, with dishes showcasing traditional flavors such as Périgord truffles and Bresse chicken.
+Menus range from $450 to $600, with signature dishes showcasing traditional flavors such as Périgord truffles and Bresse chicken.
 The restaurant’s commitment to quality and detail impresses both locals and international guests.

-Two-Michelin-Starred Fine Dining Experiences
+Two-Michelin-Starred Fine Dining Restaurants in Singapore

 Jaan by Kirk Westaway at Swissôtel The Stamford